Microsoft Development Center Norway: Products

+FAST developed the enterprise-search platform FAST ESP, as well as applications for online advertising, data cleansing, e-commerce, and business intelligence.

 Technology Ownership

 FAST used complementary technologies from BBN Technologies for speech recognition and Stellent (now part of Oracle) for the conversion of different file formats.
 In 2007, FAST was sued by a company which claims that FAST, as well as Google, Yahoo, Facebook and other major web companies, stole its technology.

 Research Projects

 Information Access Disruptions

-Information Access Disruptions (IAD) is a research Centre funded by the Research Council of Norway and the center's partners.
-FAST was the host institution and the research Centre manager was Bjørn Olstad, adjunct professor at the Norwegian University of Science and Technology (NTNU) and Chief Technology Officer of FAST. iAd sought to identify opportunities and develop the next-generation search engines that could extract user-friendly information from vast and complex amounts of data. iAd also facilitated interaction between international content and technology suppliers.
+Information Access Disruptions (IAD) was a research centre funded by the Research Council of Norway and its partners.
+FAST was the host institution, and the centre's research manager was Bjørn Olstad, an adjunct professor at the Norwegian University of Science and Technology (NTNU) and FAST's chief technology officer.

-Norwegian partners were the Norwegian University of Science and Technology, the University of Oslo, the University of Tromsø, the Norwegian School of Management, Schibsted and Accenture.
-International partners are Cornell University, University College Dublin and Dublin City University.
+Its Norwegian partners included the Norwegian University of Science and Technology, the University of Oslo, the University of Tromsø, the Norwegian School of Management, Schibsted, and Accenture.
+Its international partners included Cornell University, University College Dublin, and Dublin City University.